awsdocs/amazon-rds-user-guide/doc_source/postgresql-s3-export.md

 You can export from a provisioned or an Aurora Serverless v2 DB instance\.
 These steps aren't supported for Aurora Serverless v1\.

+**Note**
+Cross\-account export to Amazon S3 isn't supported\.

 All currently available versions of RDS for PostgreSQL support exporting data to Amazon Simple Storage Service\.
 For detailed version information, see [Amazon RDS for PostgreSQL updates](https://docs.aws.amazon.com/AmazonRDS/latest/PostgreSQLReleaseNotes/postgresql-versions.html) in the *Amazon RDS for PostgreSQL Release Notes*\.

 If you don't have a bucket set up for your export, see the following topics the *Amazon Simple Storage Service User Guide*\.
 + [Setting up Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/setting-up-s3.html)
 + [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)

 The upload to Amazon S3 uses server\-side encryption by default\.
 If you are using encryption, the Amazon S3 bucket must be encrypted with an AWS managed key\.
-Currently, you can't export data to a bucket that is encrypted with a customer managed key\.
+Currently, you can't export data to a bucket that's encrypted with a customer managed key\.

 **Note**
 You can save DB snapshot data to Amazon S3 using the AWS Management Console, AWS CLI, or Amazon RDS API\.
 For more information, see [Exporting DB snapshot data to Amazon S3](USER_ExportSnapshot.md)\.